mavryk-network/mavryk-protocol/docs/shell/storage.rst

 Store
 #####

-The store component is the :package-api:`Tezos_store <octez-shell-libs/Tezos_store/index.html>` module implemented in the :src:`src/lib_store` directory.
+The store component is the :package-api:`Mavryk_store <mavkit-shell-libs/Mavryk_store/index.html>` module implemented in the :src:`src/lib_store` directory.
 It handles the on-disk storage of static objects such as blocks, operations, block's metadata, protocols and chain data.
 The store also handles the chain's current state: current head, invalid blocks, active test chains, etc. The store component is designed to